 In May 2016 the Food and Drug Administration (FDA) in the US announced the new nutrition facts label for packaged foods.

 While I have not seen the label implemented onto any packaging, in an article from Laura Entis (Entis, 2015) Differences between EU and US nutrition labels go far beyond ounces and grammes she mentions the following points:

 - Perhaps the largest discrepancy between the two systems (EU and US) relates to how calories and other nutritional information are communicated to consumers.
 Nutritional labels in the US have to provide the number of servings per container so calories can be more easily broken down.
 Conversely, in the EU, all calories listed are based on 100g (3.5 ounces) or mL.
 “It’s portioned versus grammes,” says Gisela Leon, a senior regulatory consultant at EAS Consulting Group.

-- Each method has its advantages – in the EU because 100g or mL measure all packaged items’ calorie counts, the metrics are the same, making it easy to compare the nutritional content of food items.
+- Each method has its advantages – in the EU, because all packaged items’ calorie counts are measured by 100g or mL, the metrics are the same, making it easy to compare the nutritional content of food items.
 However, in the US, carefully researched portion sizes are meant to eliminate the need to do math at all.

 My initial observations on the US labelling are:

 - It is evident from the labelling to me anyway that the percentage values are based on a recommended daily value / amount (2,000 calories).